r-box/boxr/README.md

 ![Setting OAuth2.0 parameters](http://www.brendanrocks.com/screenshot.png)

 #### 3. Connect boxr to your account
 This means passing your client_id and client_secret to the `box_auth` function.
-The box.com API and boxr use OAuth2.0; these strings aren't enough for someone to access your account maliciously (they'd still need your username and password).
+These strings are not enough for someone to access your account maliciously.
 However, it's still a good idea to keep them safe, and out of any files or code which might be shared with others.

 Run:
 ```R